apcs-dweebs/Test_App/README.md

 1. Create a branch, do all work/testing on that
 2. Run your app using the emulator
 3. There is no need to make a commit since its just for testing

+How to create a branch off of master:
+1.